 The enclosure was made on the fly from some spotted gum.
 The back panel is just stained plywood.

 The project is actually an iteration on a similar project (rev_1) created in 2014.
 Rev_1 used single-sided hand-etched PCBs and was finished with a much more "rustic" enclosure (stained pine).
+It also had an internal power supply which made the enclosure significantly bulkier.
 Rev_2 has a number of newer features and improvements, notable better firmware, hardware and woodwork (i.e. everything).

-Note, by default, the clock boots into a mode that displays date/time in ISO-8601 format.
+By default, the clock boots into a mode that displays date/time in human-readable ISO-8601 format.
 The EPOCH time display mode isn't super intuitive and was really just implemented to amuse myself.